aldinh777/reactive/readme.md

 a = 15  # (nothing happened...)
 ```

-In Procedural Programming, this will only check once.
+In Procedural Programming, this if condition will only check once.
 Changing the value of `a` won't do the check anymore. in Reactive, there is a way to always check the value of `a` whenever it changes.
-But to make it easier to understand, let assume we have a new keyword called `when`
+To make it easier to understand, let assume we have a new keyword called `when`

 ```py
 # Reactive Simulation